mohanedy/swifty-marvel/README.md

 This project uses Clean Architecture and is separated into four main layers:

-* **Data**: Holds the data access layer, which contains the repositories responsible for abstracting the data source used.
-In this case, the data source is a REST API, but it could be anything else, like a REST API, database, or cache.
+* **Data**: Contains the repositories implementations responsible for abstracting the data source used.
+In this case, the data source is a REST API, but it could be anything else, like a database, or cache.
 * **Domain**: Holds the business logic layer, which contains the use cases responsible for handling the business logic of the application and the abstract repositories.
 The use cases are the entry point to the domain layer.
-* **Presentation**: Holds the presentation layer, which contains the UI responsible for presenting the data to the user and handling user interactions.
+* **Presentation**: Contains the UI responsible for presenting the data to the user and handling user interactions.
 It also contains the ViewModels, which are responsible for preparing the data to be presented and for handling the interactions between the view and the use cases.
-* **Core**: Holds the core layer, which contains the common code between the other layers, like extensions and the dependency injection.
+* **Core**: Contains the common code between the other layers, like the extensions and the dependency injection code.

 ### Folder Structure